apptainer/apptainer-userdocs/environment_and_metadata.rst

 Environment Variable Precedence
 ===============================

-When a container is run with {Singularity} 3.6, the container environment is constructed in the following order:
+When starting to run the container, environment is constructed in the following order:

    -  Clear the environment, keeping just ``HOME`` and ``SINGULARITY_APPNAME``.